britanyflores/PhishDetective/README.md

 # PhishDetective - Chrome Extension

 PhishDetective helps you stay safe online by scanning the website you’re currently visiting for potential phishing or unsafe domains.
-It uses the Google Safe Browsing API (via a secure backend hosted on GCP) to check if the page is known for phishing, malware, or other harmful activity — all in a single click.
+It uses the Google Safe Browsing API (via a secure backend hosted on GCP) to check if the page is known for phishing, malware, or other harmful activity, all in a single click.

 ## Features